lunovanas/english-for-designers/08-thesis-presentation/08-thesis-presentation.md

 ![A demonstration of a label for ME gel polish where the name of the shade contains ME, and the number of shade shows color segment.](images/me-legend.jpg)

-All shade names will incorporate two letters from the brand name, "ME," as a standalone pronoun or part of a word.
+All shade names will incorporate two letters from the brand name, “ME” as a standalone pronoun or part of a word.
 The shade numbering system will also align with another pillar of the ME brand — simplicity.
 This includes simplifying perception so that nothing distracts from the passion for the process and the pursuit of one's dream.
 Using numbers alone for shade identification could be confused with EMI gel polishes.
 Additionally, large numbers are less memorable for customers as they have no direct association with the color itself.
 Therefore, the ME shade numbering system will consist of a letter representing the color group (e.g., Y for yellow, R for red, B for blue, etc.) and a digit indicating the sequence number within that group.

 ![An example of labels for additional liquids (such as base and top gels) and gel polishes.](images/me-labels.jpg)